gerrymandr/qgis-compactness/README.md

 1. Click `Compactness Calculations` and choose desired metrics.
 1. Choose to save the layer/selection to disk (GeoJSON or Shapefile) and/or add it to your project as an in-memory layer.

-Built on top of the Python [Mander Library](https://pypi.python.org/pypi/mander) v.
+Built on top of the Python [Mander Library](https://github.com/gerrymandr/python-mander) v.
 0.3 and 64-bit QGIS 2.18.11

 Watch this for an overview on the issues concerning [Redistricting, Gerrymandering, and Compactness of Political Districts](https://www.youtube.com/watch?v=vdkvQ9y04K4)

 ## Installation

 1. Clone this repository and copy it to your QGIS plugins directory (for example, `~/.qgis2/python/plugins/`).
-1. Install mander to your Python environment with eg. `[sudo ]pip install mander`.
+1. Install [mander](https://pypi.python.org/pypi/mander) to your Python environment with eg. `[sudo ]pip install mander`.
+Make sure you have [GDAL](http://www.gdal.org/).
 1. Open QGIS and in the Plugins menu click `Manage and Install Plugins`.
 1. Click `Settings` and check `Show also experimental plugins`.
 1. Click `All` and find the `Compactness Calculator` plugin and click `Install`.